Racial justice

 “Data matters, and we actually have really good data that shows us why race continues to be a strong predictor of outcomes in education, employment, access to healthcare, and the list goes on.”
 Dr. Demessie is the vice president of policy research and analysis at the Congressional Black Caucus Foundation.

-Read more about "Menna Demessie (PhD '10) advances underserved communities"
+Read more about Dr. Demessie

 Our community